-- 2.2 The latest version of the National Planning Policy Framework was published by Government on 19th February 2019.
-The Framework (paragraph 7) states that the purpose of planning is to contribute to the achievement of sustainable development.
-It states (paragraph 9) that planning policies and decisions should play an active role in guiding development towards sustainable solutions, but in doing so should take local circumstances into account, to reflect the character, needs and opportunities of each area. - 2.3 Accordingly, plans should apply a presumption in favour of sustainable development.
-For planmaking this means that plans should positively seek opportunities to meet the development needs of their area, and be sufficiently flexible to adapt to rapid change and strategic policies should, as a minimum, provide for objectively assessed needs for housing and other uses, as well as any needs that cannot be met within neighbouring authorities, where it is sustainable to do so (paragraph 11). - 2.4 The development plan must include strategic policies to address each local planning authority's priorities for the development and use of land in its area.
-These policies can be contained in joint or individual local plans. - 2.5 The Framework (paragraph 26) notes that effective and on-going joint working between strategic policy-making authorities is integral to the production of a positively prepared and justified strategy.
-It sets out that joint working can address a range of issues, including helping to determine where additional infrastructure is necessary; and whether development needs that cannot be met wholly within a particular plan area could be met elsewhere. - 2.6 The Framework (paragraph 27) states that authorities should prepare and maintain one or more statements of common ground, documenting the cross-boundary matters being addressed and progress in cooperating to address these.
-Housing provision is a cross-boundary issue in many areas. - 2.7 In order to support the Government's objective of significantly boosting the supply of homes, the Framework (paragraph 59) states it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay.

-- 2.8 The Framework (paragraph 60) sets out that in order to determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the standard method in national planning guidance unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals. - 2.9 The Framework (paragraph 61) is also clear that within this context, the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies including, but not limited to, those who require affordable housing, families with children, older people, students, people with disabilities, people who rent their homes and people wishing to commission or build their own homes. - 2.10 The NPPF Glossary (Annex 2) provides an updated definition of affordable housing; as well as definitions of Build to Rent development, local housing need, old people; and self-build and custom housebuilding.
+- 2.7 Accordingly, plans should apply a presumption in favour of sustainable development.
+For planmaking this means that plans should positively seek opportunities to meet the development needs of their area, and be sufficiently flexible to adapt to rapid change and strategic policies should, as a minimum, provide for objectively assessed needs for housing and other uses, as well as any needs that cannot be met within neighbouring authorities, where it is sustainable to do so (paragraph 11). - 2.8 The development plan must include strategic policies to address each local planning authority's priorities for the development and use of land in its area.
+These policies can be contained in joint or individual local plans. - 2.9 The Framework (paragraph 26) notes that effective and on-going joint working between strategic policy-making authorities is integral to the production of a positively prepared and justified strategy.
+It sets out that joint working can address a range of issues, including helping to determine where additional infrastructure is necessary; and whether development needs that cannot be met wholly within a particular plan area could be met elsewhere. - 2.10 The Framework (paragraph 27) states that authorities should prepare and maintain one or more statements of common ground, documenting the cross-boundary matters being addressed and progress in cooperating to address these.
+Housing provision is a cross-boundary issue in many areas. - 2.11 In order to support the Government's objective of significantly boosting the supply of homes, the Framework (paragraph 59) states it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay. - 2.12 The Framework (paragraph 60) sets out that in order to determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the standard method in national planning guidance unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals. - 2.13 The Framework (paragraph 61) is also clear that within this context, the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies including, but not limited to, those who require affordable housing, families with children, older people, students, people with disabilities, people who rent their homes and people wishing to commission or build their own homes.